Fabstir/fabstir-llm-sdk/docs/EXECUTIVE_SUMMARY.md

 Platformless AI represents a fundamental shift in AI infrastructure - from platform-centric to protocol-centric.
 By eliminating the centralized middleman through smart contracts, cryptographic proofs, and end-to-end encryption, we're building AI infrastructure that cannot censor, cannot spy, and cannot be shut down.

+**We don't trust, we verify.** Every component of our stack is designed around this principle:
+- **Sia's proof of storage** ensures your data persists without trusting any company
+- **STARK proofs** mathematically verify computation happened correctly
+- **Blake3 content addressing** guarantees content integrity and tamper-proof storage
+- **XChaCha20-Poly1305 encryption with forward secrecy** protects all communication
+- **Open source** means full transparency - every line auditable

-Our MVP is complete and production-ready.
+Our MVP is complete and production-ready, with fabstir-platformless-ui deployed and operational.
 With cryptographic security, compliance-by-design architecture, and sustainable economics, Platformless AI is positioned to capture significant enterprise and developer adoption as AI regulation tightens and privacy concerns intensify.

 The convergence of blockchain technology, zero-knowledge cryptography, and decentralized storage creates a unique opportunity to build AI infrastructure that respects user sovereignty, protects intellectual property, and enables permissionless innovation.
+Users are sovereign - in complete control of their data, able to decide what AI and AI agents can access, and share securely with others on their own terms.

 With first-mover advantage in the platformless AI category, we're poised to become foundational infrastructure for the next generation of AI applications.
+This is ground-breaking infrastructure for the ages.

 ---